 Whether you’re interested in the average quota for software sales because you’re examining the field or because you’re checking to see if your current quota is fair, this article will help you out.
-Before giving you all you need to know about SaaS sales quotas, let’s answer the most pertinent question: what is the average quota for software sales reps, namely, for AEs and SDRs?
+Before giving you all you need to know about SaaS sales quotas, let’s answer the most pertinent question: what is the average quota for tech sales reps, namely, for AEs and SDRs?

 The average yearly quota for software as a service account executives is $770K in annual contract value (ACV), according to Bridge Group’s study.
 This revenue quota is on average equal to 5.3x account executive’s yearly on-target earnings (OTE).
 B2B software sales development representatives, on the other hand, have an annual average quota of 21 booked introductory meetings a month, according to Blossom Street’s research.

-While these averages can be informative, it’s important to know that software sales reps will usually encounter other quotas through the course of their software sales careers, such as activity quotas like calls made or product demos held.
+While these averages can be informative, it’s important to know that software sales reps will usually encounter other quotas through the course of their tech sales careers, such as activity quotas like calls made or product demos held.
 To learn more about the sales quotas you might be expected to hit in your position, read on.

 Types of Software Sales Quotas

 Typically, the most important quotas to hit will be a certain ACV for an account executive and a certain number of opened opportunities (or booked meetings) for a business or sales development representative.
 However, there are other quotas software sales managers create in an effort to motivate sales reps and keep them on track to hitting the big quotas we just mentioned.

 Common types of tech sales quotas include the following:

 - Activity Quota: This encompasses quotas like the number of demos held per week, number of emails sent, or number of cold calls made.
 They’re meant to keep reps focused on taking certain actions each day.